 Ward based public debates should not be confined to hustings during periods of election campaigning and a minimum number should be required per calendar year.

-An elected ward councillor must participate and one member party member from other parties may do so if they wish.
+An elected ward councillor must participate and one party member from other parties may do so if they wish.

 The debate should be chaired by a local resident.